^

 Complications and consequences

-Among the complications and consequences of painful calluses, podologists include both inconvenience when walking and a change in gait (with the appearance of limping) - with a potential negative impact on the entire musculoskeletal system, but also the development of inflammation of the skin and subcutaneous tissue of bacterial origin.
+Podiatrists include among the complications and consequences of painful calluses both discomfort when walking and changes in gait (with the appearance of limping) - with a potential negative impact on the entire musculoskeletal system, but also the development of inflammation of the skin and subcutaneous tissue of bacterial origin.

 Such inflammation can cause a purulent-necrotic process in the periosteum of the underlying bone structures – periostitis.

-Painful callus is diagnosed based on the patient's complaints by visual examination, in the case of a callus, a dermatoscope can be used.
+A painful callus is diagnosed based on the patient's complaints by visual examination; in the case of a core callus, a dermatoscope can be used.

 Differential diagnosis